What Are Above-the-Line Deductions?

-Here's an example: As of the 2019 tax year—the return you'll file in 2020—you can claim an itemized deduction for medical expenses that exceed 7.5% of your AGI.
-You could therefore only deduct medical expenses you paid in excess of $6,000 if your AGI is $80,000: $6,000 is 7.5% of $80,000.
-But that threshold drops to $2,625 if your AGI is $35,000.
+For example, in the 2020 tax year (the return you'll file in 2021) you can claim an itemized deduction for medical expenses that exceed 7.5% of your AGI.
+You can, therefore, only deduct medical expenses you paid in excess of $6,000 if your AGI is $80,000, because 7.5% of $80,000 works out to $6,000.
+For those with an AGI of $35,000, that threshold drops to $2,625.

 Above-the-Line Deductions for the Self-Employed

-Three above-the-line deductions can help out if you’re self-employed:
+Three above-the-line deductions can help out if you’re self-employed.

 You can claim one for half the self-employment tax you must pay because you work for yourself rather than an employer.
 The self-employment tax is the Medicare and Social Security taxes that you would ordinarily share with your employer, but you can claim an above-the-line deduction for the portion your employer would have paid.

-- Contributions to a self-employed retirement plan are an above-the-line adjustment to income.
+Contributions to a self-employed retirement plan are an above-the-line adjustment to income.

-- You can claim the premiums you pay for health insurance and long-term care policies for yourself and your dependents without itemizing and being subject to that 7.5% rule, up to the amount of your business’s net income.
+You can claim the premiums you pay for health insurance and long-term care policies for yourself and your dependents without itemizing and being subject to that 7.5% rule, up to the amount of your business’s net income.

-You can’t claim the above-the-line deduction for health insurance if you’re married, your spouse works, and they're eligible for health insurance coverage through their employer and that policy would cover you as well.
+You can’t claim the above-the-line deduction for health insurance if you’re married, your spouse works, and they're eligible for health insurance coverage through their employer and that policy would cover you, as well.
 The same goes if you also hold down a regular job and you’re eligible for insurance coverage through your employer.

 The Alimony Deduction

-Child support you might pay isn't tax deductible, so your divorce decree or alimony order should clearly indicate that the payments you’re making are indeed alimony or spousal support.
+Child support you might pay isn't tax-deductible, so your divorce decree or alimony order should clearly indicate that the payments you’re making are indeed alimony or spousal support.

 The Penalty on Early Withdrawal of Savings

 Maybe you were feeling flush last year so you invested in a certificate of deposit (CD), then something happened to make you feel not-so-solvent after all.
 You cashed in the CD before it matured, only to be hit with a penalty for doing so.
-There’s an above-the-line deduction for these types of fees as well.
+There’s an above-the-line deduction for these types of fees, as well.

 You should receive a 1099-INT, 1099-DIV, or a 1099-OID form from the financial institution, telling you the total penalty that you can claim on Schedule 1.